shakfu/gen-dsp/docs/backends/vst3.md

 **Plugin FUID:** A deterministic 128-bit ID generated from the MD5 hash of `com.gen-dsp.vst3.<lib_name>`, split into 4 x uint32 and passed to CMake as hex values.

+## State Save/Restore

+The plugin implements `setState()`/`getState()` on the `SingleComponentEffect`, allowing hosts to save and recall presets and session state.
+Parameters are serialized as a flat binary blob (4-byte magic header + one float per parameter) using `IBStreamer`.
+Invalid or empty state data is rejected on load.

 ## Buffers

 Buffer support follows the standard gen-dsp pattern.
 Up to 5 single-channel buffers are supported.